KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-RepoStats by khassel](https://gitlab.com/khassel/MMM-RepoStats)

-1. Outdated: Found `MichMich/MagicMirror` in file `MMM-RepoStats.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: There ist no CHANGELOG file.
+1. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-6. Recommendation: There ist no CODE_OF_CONDUCT file.
+2. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-7. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-RepRapFirmware by arirobinson](https://github.com/arirobinson/MMM-RepRapFirmware)